Jan 21, 2022

-VPS is short for a Virtual Private Server.
-VPS hosting is one of the most popular hosting services you can choose for your website.
-It uses virtualization technology to provide you with dedicated (private) resources on a server with multiple users.
+VPS (Virtual Private Server) is a hosting service that uses virtualization technology to provide you with dedicated (private) resources on a server with multiple users.

 VPS hosting is usually chosen by website owners who have medium-level traffic that exceeds the limits of shared hosting plans but still don’t need the resources of a dedicated server.